chinapedia/wikipedia.ko/Page/틀:Infobox_drug_class.md

-> This article is converted from Wikipedia: [:Infobox drug class](https://ko.wikipedia.org/wiki/:Infobox_drug_class).
+> This article is converted from Wikipedia: [틀:Infobox drug class](https://ko.wikipedia.org/wiki/틀:Infobox_drug_class).

 | above = {{\#if: | |}}